Doctor insights on:

 Rehabilitation: In my opinion, surgery for a ruptured disc in the spinal canal, should be reserved for significant reasons, as progressive weakness, numbness, pain, with/without bladder issues, or any threat/ damage to the spinal cord.
 Many pts will respond to physical therapy, exercise, steroid injections, and other rehab steps.
 A european MRI study showed many discs will dessicate and shrink over 9-10 months. ...Read more

 Common sense: Alternate ice and heat.
 Keep bending stooping twisting and lifting to a minimum.
 Over-the-counter anti-inflammatories were appropriate.
 The worst thing you can possibly do is bend over and pick up something heavy especially if the twisting motion is involved.
 It is surprisingly easy to tweak your back by doing just the wrong thing at the wrong time.Building up core strength and flexibility. ...Read more

 Lumbar disk: Most disk herniations (slipped disk) will heal without surgery.
 Unfortunately healing can take up to 2 years.
 Weight control and core strengthening are the mainstay of treatment.
 Steroid injections for associated leg pain (sciatica) may be indicated.
 Surgery for persistent leg pain or leg weakness will decrease healing time.
 Back pain symptoms are common, but don't respond as well to surgery. ...Read more

-Nyspine.
-Com: Most herniated discs this will get better eithin six-eight weeks.
+Nyspine.com: Most herniated discs this will get better eithin six-eight weeks.
 If you have undergone conservative treatment within that time, but continued to have pain than surgery maybe warranted.
 There're minimally invasive surgeries for the cervical and lumbar spine that patients can get excellent results. ...Read more

 Not necessarily: Slipped/herniated discs are quite common and many people function normally.
-Unfortunately, some experience debilitating pain which cannot be adequately treated etc. And thus not able to work.
+Unfortunately, some experience debilitating pain which cannot be adequately treated etc..And thus not able to work.
 If your job is relative light and you don't have much problem with pain, no reason to stop working.
 Make sure you keep your back strong/healthy--regular strengtehing exercise.
 Consult your doc..
 Good luck. ...Read more

 Restrict activity.: In general precautions are to avoid excessively loading the disc for a few weeks.
 This includes restricting heavy lifting, high impact exercise and high degrees of flexion, extension and rotation.
 Each patient is a little different and symptoms may be your guide.
 Bed rest is generally not be recommended.
 After an acute period, one should begin gradual and progressive return to full activity. ...Read moreSee 1 more doctor answer

 Herniated Disk: Pain/Numbness/weakness in the back or leg is normal after nerve irritation from a slipped disc.
 Pain is subjective so hard to say how painful.
-Decompression can be helpful, so upside down hanging will help somewhat however if your pain worsens I would not recommend continuing it.
+Decompression can be helpful, so upside down hanging will help somewhat however if your pain worsens i would not recommend continuing it.
 You might want to consider other options like epidural steroid injections if not resolving by a pain specialist. ...Read more

 They overlap: A slipped disc occurs somewhere in the spine and if it impinges upon a nerve, will impair the function of that nerve.
 If it leaks the pain can be significant.
 When a nerve is pinched, it usually doesn't hurt at the area of pinching (occasionally it does) but you might feel pain or loss of function in the areas supplied by that nerve.
 Any nerve can be pinched; ;not only in the spine. ...Read moreSee 1 more doctor answer

 I had slipped disc a couple of years ago and now im stale in my lower back what can I do to streach my lower back?
 Or any other suggetion what to do?

-After Taking Medicines for slipped disc am ok for 2months but again now It pains a lot .
-Is surgery is De only cure?Anyother treatmen? im a sportperson
+After Taking Medicines for slipped disc am ok for 2months but again now It pains a lot .is surgery is De only cure?Anyother treatmen? im a sportperson

 Last resort: Surgery useful if all conservative measures have failed, you have worsening numbness, weakness, atrophy or bladder problems, but if you can wait, it is likely that your disc may desiccate and shrink over several months.
 Back exercises may be valuable, especially the McKenzie protocol. ...Read more

 Am affected with slipped disc and taking Medicines For 5 months but not fully ok Am mastrubating regularly .To cure must I stop Mastrubating r surgery?

-Have TMJ dysfunction on right side.
-Pain and can't fully bite down.
-Comes and goes 2 months now.
+Have TMJ dysfunction on right side. pain and can't fully bite down. comes and goes 2 months now.
 Gets better with rest.
 Is this a slipped disc?
 Tx?

 Not slipped disc: Slipped cervical disc herniations typically cause pain down shoulder and arm and even to hand.
 TMJ is a dysfunction of the jaw joint with pain of jaw or face.
 As for treatment, you need see a dentist or oral surgeon. ...Read more

 'slipped disc': This means that the disc is outside of its normal anatomical position.
 This is due to disc damage and degeneration and nearly everyone will experience it at some point in their life.
 Usually happens due to abnormal bio mechanical strain because there is overuse or abnormal load applied to spine or due to lack of strength from supporting structures causing abnormal load sharing. ...Read moreSee 1 more doctor answer

 Wear and tear can cause degeneration in the vertebral column, and cause discs to deteriorate.
 The supportive basket, nucleus fibrosis develops small tears.
 A bulge is minimal perhaps a few millimeters, and is clinically insignificant, but additional disc displacement such as protrusion or herniation may compress ...Read more